 I avoid artificial sweeteners such as Splenda and Aspartame–so I haven't tried these.
-The good news is that I have a list of 3-4 natural sweetners that don't contain carbohydrates to try.
+The good news is that I have a list of 3-4 natural sweeteners that don't contain carbohydrates to try.
 Stay tuned for updates!

-Things Used in Fudgy Keto Brownies
+Ingredients for Fudgy Keto Brownies

 - My new favorite cocoa powder